jhannah/sandbox/erlang/README.md

 And this problem is exponential as 18 bases grows to 19 or 20 or 30...

-I want parallel processing solution so it doesn't take so long.
+I want a parallel processing solution so it doesn't take so long.
 Luckily there's a 2000 node super-computer I can use.
 That should help.

-So I want to break my 2M sequences into an arbitrary number of shards.
+The idea is to break my 2M sequences into an arbitrary number of shards.
 To talk through a simpler example, let's pretend my sequences are 4 bases long instead of 18.